 Social media is an integral part of our lives, so it’s only natural that brands are using it to their advantage.
-Using social media to promote your business is one of the most effective ways to extend your reach, and to form meaningful relationships with prospects and customers.
+Using social media to promote your business is one of the most effective ways to extend your reach, and form meaningful relationships with prospects and customers.

 However, it would be best if you didn't bombard your social followers with messages, tweets, and content that's not relevant.
 Instead, wait for the right moment to jump in and provide a solution to a problem.
 That's exactly what is social selling: engagement via social media, that eventually leads to a business relationship.
 If you're doing social media to sell, you're probably doing it wrong.